Ten Reasons to Buy a Property in France After Brexit

 If you are a gloomy Remainer, like me, who listens to the much maligned experts, you will see Britain falling away to leave only England, you'll see a race to the bottom in trade deals with the previous Empire countries and countries of dubious repute.
 America might be that special friend - or it might gobble up our industries and enterprises.
 If you are like me, you will see ten years of uncertainty and recession ahead as England is passed over for trade deals.
 A recession from which, according to the experts (The Economist, for example), Britain will never recover.

 If this scenario plays out and you don't have pots of money, moving to France might mean that you don't starve - which brings me to Reason number 3 - Cheap housing with lots of land.
 Act now as since Brexit the pound has plummeted and forecasts (by experts I'm afraid) suggest that the pound will reach parity with the euro in 2017.

 Limousin has some of the cheapest housing in Europe

-The farm below consisting of a two bedroom fully renovated farm house and an array of other farm buildings that would be ideal for a holiday cottage / B&B complex.
+The farm below in an idyllic setting overlooking a small lake and consisting of a two bedroom partly renovated farm house and an array of other farm buildings that would be ideal for a holiday cottage / B&B complex.
 It has a large barn and two smaller buildings all with planning permission for conversion to gites.
-It has spring water and woodland - ideal for anyone looking for an eco-build site.On the market for 180,000 euros.
+It has spring water and woodland - ideal for anyone looking for an eco-build site.On the market for 145,000 euros.

 These are just two of many houses.
 You can buy a basically habitable house (indoor toilet, running water etc) for perhaps 50 - 70,000 euros.
 The Brits have been holding off since the Brexit sword has been hanging over us so now is the time to buy!